Dreaker75/re-emerald/FUTURE_PLANS.md

  - Make a second encounter table for Route 134, to vary between surfing/fishing from Slateport or Pacifidlog
  - Display the Pokemon's EVs and IVs in the status screen
  - Add a pocket in the bag for Medicine, Held Items and Evolution Items
- - Fix bugs like the Roaming IV bug or the broken RNG bug
  - Allow player to change name or gender/sprite at any point
+ - Defeating a Trainer in a Secret Base will give the player a reward

 ## Backlog
 Features here are things I'd like to add once everything else above has been implemented.
 Still debating whether to make these part of the base Re:Emerald or do it under a new name, as these are features that will significantly change the base of Pokemon Emerald.
  - Add an ItemDex to track all the items obtained
  - Add an AttackDex to track all the attacks seen and used
  - Add a Pokemon Chaining mechanic to make it easier to find Pokemon with higher stats or Shinies.
-It will work differently than the DexNave
+It will work differently than the DexNav or the PokeRadar
  - Add an AreaDex that will show everything available in an area, from Pokemon and Items to trades and gift the player has not yet received
  - Add Achievements that will be akin to B2W2 Medals
  - Add the Fame Checker into the game